WorldVistA/VistA/Documentation/setupDox.rst

                         fileman db call information in JSON format

-The following arguments are not optional, and must be set in the command before it is able to run succesfully.
+The following arguments are not optional, and must be set in the command before it is able to run successfully.

 * ``-xl`` or ``--xindexLogDir`` - path to the directory contains all the XINDEX-based cross reference output that are generated from ctest run